 Self-employment works best when you have someone to support you until you can get the business going.
 However, it is also something you can do on the side while working another job as you develop a steady clientele.
 In addition, there are programs that give Small Business Grants to those with a criminal past. (check out links below) Once you decide what you want to do, go online to Vista.
 There you can order inexpensive business cards.
 Begin to tell friends and family to look out for those needing your services.

 Your appearance is your calling card, and you will be judged instantly by your appearance.
 You know the saying, “you only have one chance to make a good first impression!”
-If you do not have the attire necessary to give a good impression, call around to see what agencies, churches or thrift store for appropriate clothes.
+If you do not have the attire necessary to give a good impression, call around to see what agencies, churches, or thrift stores for appropriate clothes.

 Tell the Truth about your Past

-As an ex-offender, you need to be prepared to discuss with you interviewer the reason for your incarceration.
+As an ex-offender, you need to be prepared to discuss with your interviewer the reason for your incarceration.
 It is always good to share what you have learned from your time in prison and how you have been rehabilitated.
-Do not dwell on your past, simply explain and move on to your strengths, and skill you bring to the job!
+Do not dwell on your past, simply explain and move on to the strengths, and skill you bring to the job!

 Talk about your Skills